-- A. Here, train the Perceptron algorithm on the XOR dataset, using the feature space corresponding to the quadratic kernel. - B. Empirically show that the trained weight vector is equal with the weighted sum of the support vectors (slide 39) that were trained by the Kernel Perceptron on the same dataset.
+A. Here, train the Perceptron algorithm on the XOR dataset, using the feature space corresponding to the quadratic kernel.

+B. Empirically show that the trained weight vector \mathbf{w} is equal with the weighted sum of the support vectors (slide 24) that were trained by the Kernel Perceptron on the same dataset.

+'''

-''' []: def project_features(X):
+[]: def project_features(X):

-Project the examples in X, which contain only 2 features x and y, into the feature space corresponding to the quadratic kernel shown on slide 45, i.e. from 2 to 6 features.
+Project the examples in X, which contain only 2 features x1 and x2, into

+the feature space

+'''

-Return the array of the new examples, each containing 6 features. '''
+''' corresponding to the quadratic kernel shown on slide 29, i.e. from 2 to 5 features (do not include the bias feature) Return the array of the new examples, each containing 5 features.